PrairieLearn/PrairieLearn/docs/remoteExams.md

 ## Post-graded exams

-We do **NOT** recommend exams to be run using a post-graded configuration.
-Exams run in this manner forfeit the ability to provide immediate feedback as well as partial credit to students, but it's good for mimicking traditional pen-and-paper exams.
+This post-graded configuration is **NOT** our recommended approach, but it is good for mimicking traditional pen-and-paper exams.
+Exams run in this manner forfeit the ability to provide immediate feedback as well as partial credit to students.
+Instead, we recommend [synchronous, timed exams](#synchronous-timed-exams).

 This configuration is good when: